AliGalipSekeroglu/Hadoop/README.md

 -rw-r--r--   1 cloudera cloudera     717768 2018-10-15 09:59 out/part-r-00000

 **[cloudera@quickstart ~]$ hdfs dfs -copyToLocal out/part-r-00000 results.txt**
 *I've copied the results to my local Cloudera system with the file name results.txt*

+**[cloudera@quickstart ~]$ hadoop jar /usr/share/doc/hadoop-0.20-mapreduce/examples/hadoop-examples.jar wordmedian**
+**[cloudera@quickstart ~]$ hadoop jar /usr/share/doc/hadoop-0.20-mapreduce/examples/hadoop-examples.jar wordmedian words.txt out3**
+*(I've given a name "out3" as the file for result because I've already use "out" name has already exists.
+You can change the name.)*
+*You will get the result on Terminal,not in a different file,keep tracking the terminal for the result.*